Bradford_Carol_940x670Dean, The Ohio State University College of Medicine

 Vice President for Health Sciences, The Ohio State University Wexner Medical Center

-An internationally recognized head and neck cancer researcher, surgeon and leader in academic medicine, Carol R. Bradford, MD, MS, FACS, became the dean of The Ohio State University College of Medicine and vice president for Health Sciences at The Ohio State University Wexner Medical Center in 2020.
-She is also the Leslie H. and Abigail S. Wexner Dean’s Chair in Medicine and a professor of Otolaryngology – Head and Neck Surgery.
+An internationally recognized head and neck cancer surgeon-scientist and leader in academic medicine, Carol R. Bradford, MD, MS, FACS, became the dean of The Ohio State University College of Medicine and vice president for Health Sciences of The Ohio State University Wexner Medical Center in 2020.
+She also holds the Leslie H. and Abigail S. Wexner Dean’s Chair in Medicine and is a professor of Otolaryngology – Head and Neck Surgery.

-Dr. Bradford specializes in head and neck cancer surgery, focusing her research on identifying and evaluating biomarkers that can predict outcomes.
-She works to develop therapies to combat certain types of head and neck cancer that are resistant to traditional forms of treatment.
-She also pioneered the use of sentinel lymph node biopsy as a safe and reliable tool to stage patients with melanoma of the head and neck.
-She has published more than 300 peer-reviewed articles and contributed to more than 20 book chapters.
+Specializing in head and neck cancer surgery, Dr. Bradford’s research focuses on identifying and evaluating biomarkers that can predict outcomes, as well as on developing therapies that combat certain types of head and neck cancer that are resistant to traditional forms of treatment.
+She was also the driving force behind the use of sentinel lymph node biopsy as a safe and reliable tool to stage patients with melanoma of the head and neck.
+She has published more than 330 peer-reviewed articles and more than 20 book chapters.

 Subscribe.
 Get just the right amount of health and wellness in your inbox.